wowczarek/pbnet/README.md

 ##### Structures (records) and data types #####

 **PBNET uses a combined `ippkt` record** which uses Pascal's variants (like C's unions) to hold all protocol headers and payload.
-The `case` statemens are just DL-Pascal's way to declare variants.
+The `case` statements are just DL-Pascal's way to declare variants.

 **The packet record** looks as follows: